 Visiting Associate Professor

-Dr. Chen received his undergraduate training at Wuhan University, China in 2003.
-He received his Ph.D. in Biochemistry from the University of Iowa in 2008 studying the molecular control of phosphatidylcholine (PC) synthesis as it relates to sepsis–induced acute lung injury.
+Dr. Beibei (Bill) Chen is currently a visiting associate professor within the Acute Lung Injury Center of Excellence (ALI center).
+He received his undergraduate training at Wuhan University, China in 2003.
+After working in pharmaceutical industry for a year, he moved to Iowa and received his Ph.D. in Biochemistry from the University of Iowa in 2008 studying the molecular control of phosphatidylcholine (PC) synthesis as it relates to sepsis–induced acute lung injury.
 He continued this area of study under the mentorship of Rama Mallampalli M.D. for his post-doctoral training.
 In Sept.
-2009, Dr. Chen joined the Pulmonary, Allergy, and Critical Care faculty at the University of Pittsburgh as a research assistant professor.
+2009, Dr. Chen joined the Pulmonary, Allergy, and Critical Care faculty at the University of Pittsburgh.